shakeel-faiz/FF/003/application.md

 7.  **Subscription Software**: Software that is offered on a subscription basis, where users pay recurring fees for access.
 The subscription can include updates and support.
 Examples:  **Microsoft 365**,  **Adobe Creative Cloud**.

+## Conclusion

+In this article, we discussed what application software is and how it differs from system software.
+We also explained the difference between application software and apps and listed software applications based on different categories.
+Hopefully, this article has cleared up any confusion you may have had about application software.
+If you have any questions, please feel free to ask them in [our forum][26].

 [1]: https://en.wikipedia.org/wiki/System_software
 [2]: https://en.wikipedia.org/wiki/Microsoft_Word